-- Read through (and understand) the terms of your contract – depending on how the loan has been set-up, you might benefit from paying it off as quickly as possible, but in some cases, there is a penalty for early repayment.
+- Read through (and understand) the terms of your contract – depending on how the loan has been set up, you might benefit from paying it off as quickly as possible, but in some cases, there is a penalty for early repayment.

 - Negotiate a good salary – your salary isn’t set in stone, so you need to do your research before accepting the first job offer that comes your way.
-It should be related to your level of experience, the value you offer, the job you are being employed to do, and the location that you will be practicing in.
+It should be related to your level of experience, the value you offer, the job you are being employed to do, and the location you will be practising in.

-- Plan your repayments – you might not be able to change the amount that you owe in student loans, but you can review which of your loans should be paid off first, budget in your repayments for every month, and prioritise what you spend your salary on.
+- Plan your repayments – you might not be able to change the amount that you owe in student loans, but you can review which of your loans should be paid off first, budget your repayments for every month, and prioritise what you spend your salary on.
 This might mean owning an inexpensive car, renting a smaller apartment, and sticking to lower-cost holidays.